Von Neumann algebra: Type II factors

 A factor is said to be of type II if there are no minimal projections but there are non-zero finite projections.
 This implies that every projection E can be "halved" in the sense that there are two projections F and G that are Murray–von Neumann equivalent and satisfy E = F + G. If the identity operator in a type II factor is finite, the factor is said to be of type II_{1}; otherwise, it is said to be of type II_{∞}.
 The best understood factors of type II are the hyperfinite type II_{1} factor and the hyperfinite type II_{∞} factor, found by Murray & von Neumann (1936).
 These are the unique hyperfinite factors of types II_{1} and II_{∞}; there are an uncountable number of other factors of these types that are the subject of intensive study.
 Murray & von Neumann (1937) proved the fundamental result that a factor of type II_{1} has a unique finite tracial state, and the set of traces of projections is [0,1].

 A factor of type II_{∞} has a semifinite trace, unique up to rescaling, and the set of traces of projections is [0,∞].
 The set of real numbers λ such that there is an automorphism rescaling the trace by a factor of λ is called the fundamental group of the type II_{∞} factor.

 The tensor product of a factor of type II_{1} and an infinite type I factor has type II_{∞}, and conversely any factor of type II_{∞} can be constructed like this.
 The fundamental group of a type II_{1} factor is defined to be the fundamental group of its tensor product with the infinite (separable) factor of type I. For many years it was an open problem to find a type II factor whose fundamental group was not the group of positive reals, but Connes then showed that the von Neumann group algebra of a countable discrete group with Kazhdan's property (T) (the trivial representation is isolated in the dual space), such as SL(3,Z), has a countable fundamental group.
 Subsequently, Sorin Popa showed that the fundamental group can be trivial for certain groups, including the semidirect product of Z^{2} by SL(2,Z).

-An example of a type II_{1} factor is the von Neumann group algebra of a countable infinite discrete group such that every non-trivial conjugacy class is infinite.
+An example of a type II_{1} factor is the group von Neumann algebra of a countable infinite discrete group such that every non-trivial conjugacy class is infinite.

-McDuff (1969) found an uncountable family of such groups with non-isomorphic von Neumann group algebras, thus showing the existence of uncountably many different separable type II_{1} factors.
+McDuff (1969) found an uncountable family of such groups with non-isomorphic group von Neumann algebras, thus showing the existence of uncountably many different separable type II_{1} factors.